flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     The flight plan might contain so-called discontinuities.
 These are breaks in the flight plan and often separate two flight plan sections, like the SID and first in-route waypoint or the STAR and the APPR.
 They are also often inserted when the flight plan is modified.

     Sometimes discontinuities are also part of a procedure to indicate that manual input is required (mostly clearance by ATC).
 The preceding legs are called MANUAL legs.

-These cannot and should not be deleted.
-See below link on how to handle these.
+    **Discontinuities after a MANUAL leg cannot and should not be deleted.
+See below link on how to handle discontinuities.**

     In this flight plan we have a discontinuity between the STAR and approach procedure as shown below.